x

 Faculties

-Almost all faculties were able to increase the proportion of their female professors last year.
-At the Faculty of Faculty of Humanities and Social Sciences, it has risen consistently over the past five years, most recently from 46% in 2021 to 47% in 2022.
-The same applies to the Faculty of Science; here it most recently rose from 18% to 19%.
-At the Faculty of Medicine, the proportion of female professors has risen from 19% to 21% in the last year, remaining constant over the last five years.
-In the smaller faculties, significant fluctuations can be expected over the years due to the small number of professorships; however, from 2021 to 2022, there were increases in the proportion of female professors at almost all faculties: At the Faculty of Business and Economics it increased from 20% to 23%, at the Faculty of Theology from 22% to 25%, and at the Faculty of Law from 32% to 33%.
-At the Faculty of Psychology it remained at 18%.
+In almost all faculties, the gender ratio of professorships continued to converge in 2023, whereby this development is influenced by two factors: on the one hand, the departure of professors and, on the other, the appointment of female professors.
+At the Faculty of Humanities and Social Sciences, the proportion of female professors has risen steadily over the last five years, by 1.5% to 48.5% in 2023.
+The same applies to the Faculty of Science, where it rose from 19% to 21%.
+At the Faculty of Medicine, the proportion of female professors rose from 21% to 23% last year, the highest figure since gender equality monitoring began.
+In the smaller faculties, significant fluctuations are to be expected over the years due to the small number of professorships; however, from 2022 to 2023, there were increases in the proportion of female professors in almost all faculties: At the Faculty of Theology from 25% to 30%, at the Faculty of Law from 33% to 39% and at the Faculty of Psychology from 18% to 22%.
+At the Faculty of Business and Economics, it remained at 23%.

 Leaky Pipeline